mape/node-hotcode/README.md

     ];

 This makes it so that hotcode will insert the path `/var/www/subdomain` automatically when you insert an url matching the regex supplied.

-## Requirements

-Add http://yourhost:8080/static/injected.js as a script on your project page or through a http proxy like [Glimmerblocker](http://glimmerblocker.org/).

 ### Ordinary script tag
     <script src="http://yourhost:8080/static/injected.js" type="text/javascript"></script>